 In addition, facades that stand out with monochrome shades of concrete and steel represent the pessimistic, harsh, scary and ruthless world of the period.
 Countries that want to increase their political power and establish a strict regime on societies have designed their public structures with this architectural style, which mostly looks rough and brutal.

 Brutalist Architecture History

 The first great representative of Brutalism in architecture is Le Corbusier.
-In 1952, Le Corbusier designed the Unite d’Habitation in France where has not yet recovered after World War II.
-He has given an important example of Brutalist architecture to the modern times.
+In 1952, Le Corbusier designed the Unite d’Habitation in France which has not yet recovered after World War II.
+He has given an important example of Brutalist architecture to modern times.

 According to the general opinion, this mass housing project of Le Corbusier, the departure point of Brutal architecture, is one of the most important projects that defines the requirements of the period well and affects the architecture of the future.

 Unite d’Habitation has plenty of characteristics of Brutalist architecture.
 You can see the design principles of Brutalism in the rectangular building block rising on the bare colonnade system, the facade left as raw concrete and the repeated architectural texture.

 This living machine, designed for the proletariat and capable of accommodating up to 1600 people, had a design free of both ornaments and dysfunctional elements as required by modern architecture.